 What is a Scotch Egg?

-In its most basic form, a Scotch egg is a soft or hard-boiled egg wrapped in ground sausage, then coated with bread crumbs and baked or deep fried.
+In its most basic form, a Scotch egg is a soft or hard-boiled egg wrapped in ground sausage and coated with bread crumbs, and then fried.
 Scotch eggs have a long history in London and beyond as a tidy, handheld snack item; perfect for pocketing and picnicking.

 The origin of Scotch Eggs is as foggy as a cold morning on Loch Ness, but that’s about as close to Scotland as they come.
-While it is generally agreed that Scotch Eggs originated in London, theories - dating back as early as mid-18th century - abound as to the actual genesis of these savory, protein-rich balls-o-breakfast.
+While it is generally agreed that they originated in London, theories (dating back as early as mid-18th century) abound as to the actual genesis of these savory, protein-rich balls-o-breakfast.

 Claims have been linked to everything from Indian koftas to Scots Guards stationed at London's Wellington Barracks.
 One particularly distressing account, from the Culinary Delights of Yorkshire, alleges they are a Yorkshire creation and were originally wrapped in fish paste rather than sausage meat.
 (Fish paste.
 That's a hard No for me.)